dolludaa/WeatherApp1/README.md

         var icon: String
 ```

- 5. Initially, the URL cannot be used just like that,becuase it is in ```STRING``` format, in order to solve this problem I needed to convert it to a URL type before you can make a call.
-To do this, you can use a simple guard operator.

-6. Further, the received objects are already transferred to the UI layer where this data is outlined.
+5. Further, the received objects are already transferred to the UI layer where this data is outlined.
 To work with asynchronous data, I decided to use async await because it is more logically combined with SwiftUI than the Result approach.

 :sunny: :umbrella: :cloud: :snowflake: :zap: